Planning 3 days in Paris, France to explore the romantic city? Wondering what to do?

 It is famous for its view through the clock and the world's finest collection of impressionist paintings with Monet, Degas, Renoir, Delacroix and many others.

-If you did not purchase the museum pass, pre-purchase your Orsay ticket to avoid the lines, it is worth it.
+If you did not purchase the museum pass, pre-purchase your Orsay ticket to avoid the lines, or book a guided tour, it is worth it.

 Where?
 Along the Seine River - closest metro stop: Line 12 Solferino